zaiah/vmsuite/README.md

 x -h     Show this help message and quit.
 -a     Set an alias for a machine.

 ## vmmulti

 This is tough, b/c I think I need to copy nodes somehow, so that they can run.

+1. clonevm ( --options link may be the answer... )
+2. Less pretty option is running nfs shares (via some profile: and making sure the script handles the finer details)

 ## vmwatch

 Tracks stats on different vms.  memory, disk free, any other data that you can fit in.

+--gueststatisticsinterval
+metrics

 ## vmnet

+Need a way to create hostonly, internal and bridged networks VBoxManage hostonlyif \
+	create <NAME OF IF> \
+	--ip <IP_ADDR> \
+	--netmask 255.255.255.0

+[hostonly,bridged]ifs - List all host only and bridged networks on the box.

+Pretty sure the node's tables should be handled here too...
+--ip-address
+--domain
+bla...

 Does some network goodness to different VM's.
 More specifically, vmnet can put the different VM's into different network groups, set up these boxes to run with DHCP/Gateways/bla at a specific IP.
 Use snapshots, and sed and some other trickery to make it all come together.

+## vmroute
+Handle teleporting?
+Could be a pretty seamless way to handle maintenance of differnet alto hosts.